lashoun/upgraded-fefates-randomizer/README.md

 - Wakizashi, Spear, Tomahawk and Battering Club are now 1-2 range
 - Silver weapons no longer self-debuff, but instead give -10 Avo, -2 Def/Res and -3 eff.
 Spd in enemy phase
     - Enemies have "Silver Weapons+" which do not have any of the aforementioned maluses
+- Beaststones+ and Dragonstones+ now halve Str/Mag until the end of the next fight

 #### Characters
 - Corrin gets Aptitude, Dragon Fang, Draconic Hex, Nohrian Trust and Hoshidan Unity so you can reclass them immediately after chapter 5; replace Draconic Hex with Nobility if you want the early game to remain interesting